brylevkirill/notes/Deep Learning.md

   - *simplicity of factor dependencies*
 	In good high-level representations, the factors are related to each other through simple dependencies.
 The simplest possible is marginal independence, P(h) = Πi P(hi), but linear dependencies or those captured by a shallow autoencoder are also reasonable assumptions.
 This can be seen in many laws of physics, and is assumed when plugging a linear predictor or a factorized prior on top of a learned representation.

-differences with other methods:

-  - learning from huge amounts of unlabeled data (easier to get)
-  - features need not be hand-coded
-  - same universal architecture for different pattern recognition tasks (text, image, audio)
-  - more compact representations (lower number of model parameters)

-relationships with other methods:

-  - Feed-forward neural nets are essentially nonlinear generalizations of algorithms like logistic regression.
-  - Autoencoders can be seen as nonlinear analogues of dimensionality reduction algorithms like PCA.
-  - Restricted Boltzmann Machines with all Gaussian units are equivalent to Factor analysis.
-  - Deep Boltzmann Machines are a form of probabilistic factor graphs.
-  - Bayesian neural nets converge to Gaussian processes (a kernelized regression model) in the limit of infinitely many hidden units.
-  - Recursive Neural Tensor Networks is generalization of Conditional Random Fields.

---
+##

   "Learning algorithms that learn to represent functions with many levels of composition (more than 2 or 3) are said to have a deep architecture.
-Results in computational theory of circuits strongly suggest that, compared to their shallow counterparts, deep architectures are much more efficient in terms of representation, that is, can require a smaller number of computational elements or of parameters to approximate a target function."

-  "2-level architectures (such as one-hidden layer neural network or kernel machine) are able to represent any function but they may need a huge number of elements and, consequently, of training examples.
+Results in computational theory of circuits strongly suggest that, compared to their shallow counterparts, deep architectures are much more efficient in terms of representation, that is, can require a smaller number of computational elements or of parameters to approximate a target function.
+In spite of the fact that 2-level architectures (such as one-hidden layer neural network or kernel machine) are able to represent any function, they may need a huge number of elements and, consequently, of training examples."

+  "What is the architectural depth of decision trees and decision forests?
+It depends on what elementary units of computation are allowed on each level.
 By analogy with disjunctive normal form (which is usually assigned an architectural depth of two) one would assign an architectural depth of two to a decision tree, and of three to decision forests or boosted trees.
 The top-level disjunction computed by a decision tree is a sum over the terms associated with each leaf.
 A first-level conjunctive term is a product of the indicator functions associated with each internal node and with the predicted constant associated with the leaf.
 With this interpretation, a decision forest has an architectural depth of three.
 An extra summation layer is added.
 Note how this summation layer is very different from the top layer of the decision tree architecture.
 Although both perform a summation, the decision tree top layer sums over mutually exclusive terms, whereas the decision forest sums over terms which are generally nonzero, allowing an exponential number of combinations of leaves (one from each tree) to be added."

   "Whereas other nonparametric learning algorithms also suffer from the curse of dimensionality, the way in which the problem appears in the case of decision trees is different and helps to focus on the fundamental difficulty.
 The general problem is not really dimensionality, nor is it about a predictor that is a sum of purely local terms (like kernel machines).
 The problem arises from dividing the input space in regions (in a hard way in the case of decision trees) and having separate parameters for each region.
 Unless the parameters are tied in some way or regularized using strong prior knowledge, the number of available examples thus limits the complexity one can capture, that is, the number of independent regions that can be distinguished."

   "Non-local generalization refers to the ability to generalize to a huge space of possible configurations of the underlying causes of the data, potentially very far from observed training data, going beyond linear combinations of training examples that have been seen in the neighborhood of given input.
 Nearest-neighbor methods and related ones like kernel machines and decision trees can only generalize in some neighborhood around the training examples, in a way that is simple (like linear interpolation or extrapolation).
 Because the number of possible configurations of the underlying concepts that explain the data is exponentially large, this kind of generalization is good but not sufficient at all."

   "Decision trees and many other machine learning algorithms are doomed to generalize poorly because they partition the input space and then allocate separate parameters to each region.
 Thus no generalization to new regions or across regions.
 No way you can learn a function which needs to vary across a number of distinguished regions that is greater than the number of training examples.
-Neural nets do not suffer from that and can generalize "non-locally" because each parameter is re-used over many regions (typically HALF of all the input space, in a regular neural net)."
+Neural nets do not suffer from that and can generalize "non-locally" because each parameter is re-used over many regions (typically half of all the input space, in a regular neural net)."

-  "Kernel methods are great for many purposes, but they are merely glorified template matching.
-Despite the beautiful math, a kernel machine is nothing more than one layer of template matchers (one per training sample) where the templates are the training samples, and one layer of linear combinations on top.
-There is nothing magical about margin maximization - it's just another way of saying "L2 regularization" (despite the cute math)."

   "The basic reason we get potentially exponential gains in deep neural networks is that we have compositionality of the parameters, i.e., the same parameters can be re-used in many contexts, so O(N) parameters can allow to distinguish O(2^N) regions in input space, whereas with nearest-neighbor-like things, you need O(N) parameters (i.e. O(N) examples) to characterize a function that can distinguish betwen O(N) regions."